Congress Playing Cards: Collector’s Guide

 Were Congress cards always bridge size?

-What is the difference between jumbo and traditional index?
+What is the difference between Congress jumbo index and traditional index?

-Jumbo index decks use larger corner indices for easier reading, while traditional index decks retain a smaller, more classic look favored by collectors and traditional players.
+Jumbo index decks use larger corner markings for easier reading, while traditional index decks use smaller, more classic corner markings.

 Are Congress playing cards collectible?